LAGameStudio/InputCandy/README.md

 Always get the latest version from https://github.com/LAGameStudio/InputCandy See a bug?
 Submit an issue here, or better yet, a Pull Request.

-__If you like this library, please star the above Repo, it helps. :)__     If you use this library in your game, please add the provided Lost Astronaut and Image Candy logos to your startup screen if you wish to give back a little credit to the creators of InputCandy.
+__If you download, use or just simply like this library, please star the above Repo, it helps. :)__     If you use this library in your game, please add the provided Lost Astronaut and Image Candy logos to your startup screen if you wish to give back a little credit to the creators of InputCandy.